Bleuje/interactive-physarum/README.md

 The simulation algorithm is a more advanced version of the physarum simulation algorithm described by Jeff Jones in [this paper](https://uwe-repository.worktribe.com/output/980579/characteristics-of-pattern-formation-and-evolution-in-approximations-of-physarum-transport-networks).

-Sage Jenson's approach is to control the original physarum simulation parameters of a particle based on some current sensed value.
+Sage Jenson's approach is to control the original physarum simulation parameters of a particle based on some current sensed value at the particle's position.
 The original physarum simulation parameters are sensor distance, sensing angle, rotation angle and move distance.
 Particles also respawn at a random place after some time.

 ______________